zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

          insecure and rarely used.

-   :code: The reply's numerical code.
+   :param code: The reply's numerical code.

-   :cmd: TODO.
+   :param cmd: TODO.

-   :msg: The reply's textual description.
+   :param msg: The reply's textual description.

-   :cont_resp: True if the reply line is tagged as being continued to the next
+   :param cont_resp: True if the reply line is tagged as being continued to the next
          line.
 If so, further events will be raised and a handler may want to reassemble the pieces before processing the response any further.